oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 From briefly glancing at these tables, it appears that during the Observational Study (Tables 1-3) there were no meaningful differences in either average target position relative to the screen center or in target likelihood to be gazed at in the first place.
 The fact the likelihood ot be gazed at is similar across groups is actually quite important.
 It means that the Most Found targets did not have any more "pop out" features the Least Found targets or distractors, indicating that a similar type of visual search was conducted on all target groups.

 However, there were big differences between groups in terms of average proportion of participants who clicked on targets, and the average time spent searching for those targets.
-Targets from the Most Found group were the most likely to be found, (obviously), but they also took less time to find than targets from the Least Found group.
-Distractor controls were almost never misidentified as targets, and participants seem to have spent little time searching over time.
+Targets from the Most Found group were the most likely to be found, (obviously), but they also took less time to find, reinforcing our interpretation that they are in fact, "easier".
+Distractor controls were almost never misidentified as targets (which means that our subjects were focused and made few mistakes, something that's reassuring to know).
 Results from Validation Experiment (Tables 4 & 5) are quite similar.

 Iterate through variables and conduct Wilcoxon Tests across groups
 ------------------------------------------------------------------

-But these are just median values, which don't say anything about what we actually need to compare, the sample distributions.
+But median values are just one way of summarizing data.
+Because we want to compare the sample *distributions*, we need to apply our statistical tests, which take both central tendency and elements of distribution shape into account.

-To avoid repetition, we'll just use the code for the Validation Wxperiment as an example of how to conduct and quickly format results from the Wilcoxon Signed Rank test.
-However, we'll still include the results for both studies.
+To avoid repetition, we'll use the code for examining data from the Validation Experiment, which demonstrates how to quickly run and format resutls from the Wilcoxon Signed-Rank test.
+However, we'll still include the results for both studies below.

 ### Code example